 One of the problems associated with hunting the same food plots every year is that the deer, especially bucks, learn to stay out of those food plots until after dark usually, except during the rut.
-If you’re wondering where bucks stay before entering the food plots at night, and where can they get snacks before moving to their beds in the mornings, you need to learn how, where and when to plant small food plots.
+If you’re wondering where bucks stay before entering the food plots at night, and where they can get snacks before moving to their beds in the mornings, you need to learn how, where and when you should be planting food plots for deer.

 Often only about 1/4-acre in size, they’re referred to as honey holes, hidey holes or hot spots.
 These small food plots generally are 100-250 yards away from large green fields and often are planted where you’ve been baiting and have put up trail cameras before the season to census your deer herd.

-Some of the most-productive small food plots for deer will be:
+Some of the most-productive small food plot for deer will be: